rednafi/rednafi.com/content/misc/crossing_the_cors_crossroad.md

 Like the preflight request, you need to pass the expected origin in the header.

-So, if your frontend cannot access the backend and the browser console indicates a CORS issue, you likely need to add the new domain to your server code, and the client should automatically handle the rest.
+So, if your frontend cannot access the backend and the browser console indicates that CORS control is blocking the request, you'll likely need to add the new domain to your server's allow list.
+Then makes sure that the client is passing the desired origin in the header.
+In the case of a browser, this should be automatically handled for you.

 Use the preflight request commands to test that the server is only allowing access from the whitelisted domain while blocking everything else.